Carl-Tallman-95/Unique-kicks/README.md

 - The website was deployed using GitHub pages.
 To deploy you will need to:
     - Navigate to the GitHub repository, then navigate to the Settings tab.
     - Select the ***Pages***  tab on the left-hand menu.
-    - Under the source section drop-down menu, select 'Master' branch and save.
+    - Under the source section drop-down menu, select "Main" branch and save.
 It should look similar to this:
     ![This is an image](assets/images/readme_images/deployment.png)

 The Live link can be found here - [UNIQUE-KICKS](https://carl-tallman-95.github.io/Unique-kicks/)